 It is important to rest your dough for at least 4 hours, although 6 would be better and 12 is ideal.
 I am impatient when it comes to baking as well, but bread needs some TLC.
 And that requires a bit of time as well.

 As you can tell by the photos, I made two kinds of bread.
 A regular crusty boule as well as a rosemary garlic boule.
-For this variation, you will add the following ingredients when adding the flour to the yeast mixture:
+For this variation, you will add the following ingredients when adding the flour to the yeast mixture.
+Alternatively, you can make your flour mixture in a separate bowl with the following additions: